stackoverflowcopyandpastebutiusegithub/attendencewriter/README.md

  - Keeping logs for furtre review
  - hash and comparing with all possibilities
  - using json file to add new name data (on hold)
+ - Adding new name data throught telegram bot

+## 🏹 Quick tour

+Blog (not added yet)

+To get the evaluation result of Attendance writer's functionalities, please refer the sub-modules's readme

 <div align="center">